-You will IDENTIFY any issue, concern, or opportunity that can be addressed by mobilizing our members and resources to act!
+You will IDENTIFY an issue, concern, or opportunity that can be addressed by mobilizing our members and resources to act.

-Identification should provide you with a clear statement, understood by all, that can be used later within the BMWED Action Model.
+Identification should provide you with a clear statement, understood by all, that can be used in later parts of the process.
 This identification will be important in later messaging, as you develop your THEME, PURPOSE, and INTENT.

-Some example statements include:
+Some examples include: